Grading Eggs

 A chick develops instead from a round, whitish spot on top of the yolk called the germinal disc or blastodisc.
 When an egg is infertile, the blastodisc has an irregular shape.
 If the egg has been fertilized, the blastodisc becomes the blastoderm and organizes into a set of tiny rings, one inside the other.

-Egg yolks get their color from xanthophyll, a natural yellow-orange pigment in green plants and yellow corn and the same pigment that colors the skin and shanks of yellow-skin hens.
+xanthophyll, a natural yellow-orange pigment in green plants and yellow corn and the same pigment that colors the skin and shanks of yellow-skin hens.
 The exact color of a yolk depends on the source of the xanthophyll.
 Alfalfa, for example, produces a yellowish yolk, while corn gives yolks a reddish-orange color.

 Excessive amounts of certain pigmented feeds can affect yolk color.
 Alfalfa meal, clover, kale, rape, rye pasture, and certain weeds including mustard, pennycress and shepherd’s purse make yolks darker.
 Too much cottonseed meal can really throw off yolk color, causing it to be salmon, dark green or nearly black.